evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ### Sound system

-One type of sound system is available for the XPENG G6 RWD Standard Range.
+The XPENG G6 RWD Standard Range comes equipped with one sound system option:

-- With the , you get 18 speakers with a max system output of 1200 watts.
+- ****: This system features 18 speakers and delivers a maximum output of 1200 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights